Wiredcraft/dashy/README.md

 `Needs verification` - To change the design/view at a later time you must manually add it into CouchDB yourself.

-##Files
-TBD

 ##Install Script
-Is now very out-dated and will be updated soon.
-Along with this section of documentation.
+The install script is now very out-dated and will be updated soon.
+Once updated this section will detail the script's abilities.

 ##CouchDB
 Names of Databases in use:

  - `widgets` - Widget configuration documents
  - `sources` - Documents containing source information
- - `githubrepos` - Data set
- - `builds` - Data set
- - `commits` - Data set
- - And more data sets...
+ - And various user-defined datasource databases.

-##Replication
+###Replication
 Should you need to replicate a database from another machine use the following code

 `curl -H 'Content-Type: application/json' -X POST http://localhost:5984/_replicate -d ' {"source": "http://SOURCE-URL:5984/DATABASE_TO_REPLICATE", "target": "db_to_replicate_into", "create_target":true} '`